elecfreaks/learn-en/microbitKit/Drone_bit/Drone-bit-python.md

 `heartbeat(self)`

-心The heartbeat function, maintain the connection between the micro:bit and the Drones while running the program, send the heartbeat command every second and the program needs to be included in the main loops.
+The heartbeat function, maintain the connection between the micro:bit and the Drones while running the program, send the heartbeat command every second and the program needs to be included in the main loops.

 `Drone_sleep(self,time_ms)`